Vehicle Ejection Lawsuits

 Statistics show death rates three times higher if ejected from a wrecked vehicle.
 So a strapped in person is three times safer in a wreck.
 Seat belts do help keep drivers and passengers more reliable in a car.
+Much of this depends upon whether or not anti-ejection measures were in place designed to keep the passengers inside the car.

 You had better believe it.
 Different types of ejections happen like partial or total ejections.
 And whether partial or complete, critical injuries occur.
 So imagine a driver or passenger gets ejected through a side window at high speed.

 But let's say they get stuck.
 So at this point, the body is partway out.
 The person is hanging halfway at the waist.
-And if the car rolls over, or gets smashed, that person will be hurt or killed right?
+And if the car rolls over, or gets smashed, that person will be hurt or killed, right?
 This injury or fatality may happen in a side impact or a rollover crash.

 As the head hits the tempered glass windows, they break.
 At this point, a person might shoot out of the opening.
 But on occasion, they get stuck and get trapped.
 If that happens, we call it a partial ejection.